 Details on the diversity of our full-time and part-time (adjunct) faculty over time can be found at the following websites:

 The Council on Social Work Education (CSWE) shares data on the diversity of social work faculty nation-wide.
-Two of their graphics are provided below.
+See a graph below comparing faculty diversity at CSSW with the national average for full- and part-time faculty in social work programs in 2019:

 We at CSSW are dedicated to seeking, recruiting, hiring, and supporting outstanding faculty who bring diverse perspectives and backgrounds to their work in social work research, education, and practice.
 We are very grateful for resources provided by the Office of the Provost that help us to consider national data trends and enhance recruitment of scholars from groups under-represented in academia.